 The NIA and NIC actual information in this table has been extracted from the RRP tables already submitted to Ofgem.
-For the NIC section of the table, the contribution for NIC 6 is only spread over the two years to the end of RIIO1 with the % split across the networks projected forward for the forecast elements of the table.
+For the NIC section of the table, the contribution for the NIC projects due in the final year of the RIIO-1 period are split across the networks using the % apportionment for the current year projected forward for the forecast elements of the table.

+Financing

-• Financing - For data pre 2017/18 the financing costs and net debt have been allocated to networks based on the same basis as for previous RRP submissions.
-For data in 2018/19 financing costs and net debt have been allocated to networks based on July 2019 RRP submission.
-For data in 2019/20 and into the forecast period, financing costs and net debt have been allocated to networks based on RAV consistent with our current RRP methodology.
+For data pre 2017/18 the financing costs and net debt have been allocated to networks based on the same basis as for previous RRP submissions.
+For data in 2018/19 and 2019/20 financing costs and net debt have been allocated to networks based on the repective RRP submission.
+For data in 2020/21 financing costs and net debt have been allocated to networks based on RAV consistent with our current RRP methodology.

-Forecast values for existing debt instruments for the period from 2019/20 to 2020/21 are based on financial projections utilising the inflation rate guidance provided.
+Forecast values for existing debt instruments for the period 2020/21 are based on financial projections utilising the inflation rate guidance provided.